 “Projet pour l’établissement d’école des enfants,” 1698 (Archives Nationales, K 1374)

-My research focuses on the history of early modern France and its presence in the wider world, with particular attention to the history of childhood, education, social reform, state formation, and global expansion from the late fifteenth century to the nineteenth century.
+My research focuses on the history of early modern France and its presence in the wider world, with particular attention to the history of childhood, youth, education, gender, social reform, state formation, and global expansion from the late fifteenth century to the nineteenth century.
 Historians have often overlooked the importance and centrality of children and childhood to the development of the early modern economy, the state, the Catholic Reformation, and in overseas exploration and expansion.

 Prior to the nineteenth century, children left few written records of their own, making recovering children’s “voices” difficult.
 Although historians like Colin Heywood have looked at children’s “ego-documents” meaning diaries, autobiographies, and correspondence to explicate the late 18th-century and 19th-century children’s mentality, these documents were exclusively the product of elite children.
 Poor children rarely left, if they even created, such documents, making getting at their voices even more challenging for historians.
 Therefore, my dissertation relies heavily on a number of prescriptive sources including school regulations, schoolmaster’s reports and diaries, and institutional documents.
 From these documents, children’s experiences and sometimes their voices can be recovered.

 These educational programs attempted to create a new generation of loyal, industrious workers.
 Children’s actions were essential to achieving this goal.
-By examining official school records, class lists, schoolmasters’ reports and journals, school regulations, worksheets, and records for admission, “Coercing Children” does much to reveal the day-to-day lives of early modern charity schoolchildren.
+By examining official school records, class lists, schoolmasters’ reports and journals, school regulations, worksheets, and records for admission, Young Subjects does much to reveal the day-to-day lives of early modern charity schoolchildren.
 Although historians have acknowledged the existence of charity schools in educational historiography since the 1970s, there has been no systematic study of charity schools.
-“Coercing Children” provides clear insight into how the schools operated and what children would have done on a daily basis, greatly widening our understanding of early modern pedagogy and childhood experience.
+Young Subjects provides clear insight into how the schools operated and what children would have done on a daily basis, greatly widening our understanding of early modern pedagogy and childhood experience.